 2. Make the last days memorable with special events.

 Designate a virtual theme for each of the last few days.
-Think pajama day, dress up day, crazy hair day. or goofy hat day.
+Think pajama day, dress up day, or goofy hat day.
 Turn one day into a game show or talk show where students are contestants.
 Put together a playlist and have a virtual dance party.
 Ask students for song suggestions ahead of time and encourage everyone to dress up in their dance party finest garb.

 3. Hold a virtual award ceremony.